Your travel guide to Manchester Oxford Road

 Clustered around Grosvenor Park are Oxford Road’s few retail scraps – this is not a place to get a shopping fix – including veggie cooperative Eighth Day which sells fantastic marinated olives, organic cider and artisan bread, and serves up tasty meals downstairs.
 But despite the proximity of the universities, Oxford Road is no student ghetto; we all love arty Sandbar and The Deaf Institute, which proves that grade II-listed buildings and giant glitterballs can be a winning combo.
 Unpretentious yet edgy, this bar/club/restaurant is a place where whole days (and nights) can easily be lost.

-Wedged in a small corner close to Oxford Road Station and the former site of Industrial Revolution slum, Little Ireland, street art adorns the walls of New Wakefield Street; it’s the legacy of Eurocultured, the spring festival that turns the place into a street-long party.
+Wedged in a small corner close to Oxford Road Station and the former site of Industrial Revolution slum, Little Ireland, street art adorns the walls of New Wakefield Street; it’s the legacy of Eurocultured, the spring festival that turned the place into a street-long party.
 Black Dog Ballroom, on the same short street, is a three-level bar, club and restaurant with a roof terrace covered to provide protection during Manchester’s, ahem, rainy season.
 Nearby is Zouk Tea Bar and Grill, an Indian restaurant rather than a curry house, where meat and seafood are delicately spiced and roasted on a charcoal grill.
-All are a stone’s throw from Cornerhouse, an independent cinema, gallery and restaurant.
-Easily as much a part of the cultural landscape as the Haçienda ever was, it’s a great place to see art or watch a film and then discuss it all over tapas.
+An offshoot of Zouk is Kukoos, a healthy street food outlet that specialises in takeaway wraps and delicious salads.
+It’s a stone’s throw from Cornerhouse, an independent cinema, gallery and restaurant.
+Easily as much a part of the cultural landscape as the Haçienda ever was, the Cornerhouse has been a great place to see art or watch a film and then discuss it all over tapas.
 Enjoy it while you can, though: Cornerhouse moves to a new purpose-built art centre in 2014, leaving its former home empty, though probably not for long.

 And that brings us to the end of Oxford Road.
 For years there has been much discussion of re-routing all those grimy buses.
 There has been almost as much moaning about the 70,000 or so students who make Oxford Road their academic home every year – but without whom Manchester would be much the poorer.
 Who knows, those buses may yet get shifted, giving this clever little road a bit of breathing room.
 Until then, take a deep breath and dive in: along Oxford Road, there are rich cultural pickings.